secondparty/dipper/README.md

 # Dipper

-Dipper parses YAML for a subset of the v1.0 spec.
+Dipper parses YAML for a subset of the v1.0 and v1.2 specs.
 We're calling it a Demi-YAML Parser (DYP… which could be pronounced "dip…" thus, Dipper — naming things is hard).